What I Am: Year-end charts

+Release history

 Tin Tin Out and Emma Bunton version

 The song was covered by English electronic music duo Tin Tin Out and English singer Emma Bunton.
 It was released on November 1, 1999, as the second single from Tin Tin Out's second studio album, Eleven to Fly (1999).
 It also appeared on Bunton's debut solo album, A Girl Like Me (2001).
 Bunton recorded her vocals at London's Sarm West Studios in June 1999.
 The collaboration was the first release for Bunton to appear as a solo artist.